 It’s 3PM.
-You’re feeling a little lethargic, like you could use a pick-me-up to get your through the rest of the afternoon.
+You’re feeling a little lethargic, like you could use a pick-me-up to get through the rest of the afternoon.
 You start taking a mental inventory of available options.
 There’s the candy dish, the vending machine, the box of donuts a well-meaning coworker brought in.

 But you already decided to clean up your eating habits, and you know those snacks are only going to leave you feeling even more lethargic and moody.